-Feature Why It's Cool upcoming and completed activities, and keep data clean with field-level duplicate matching.
-Enhanced Notes Take better notes with auto-save, rich text capabilities, inline images, and versioning.
-You can even relate a note to multiple records and share notes with teammates or Chatter groups.
-Lightning Voice Use phone features without ever leaving Salesforce.
-You can make and receive calls, add call notes, and log call information with ease.
-Integrated Email Send email through Gmail or Office 365 accounts with your Salesforce email.
-See the emails you've sent in your Gmail or Office 365 Sent Items folder for seamless integration.
-With Enhanced Email, you can relate emails to multiple contacts, leads, and users, and to a single opportunity, campaign, case, account, or person account.
+Feature Why It's Cool Composer Windows Breeze through those minor but important activities that inevitably crop up during the day without switching context.
+Quickly log calls, create tasks and events, and jot down notes, all from windows that open on the current page.
+Lightning Dialer Use phone features without ever leaving Salesforce.
+Make and receive calls, add call notes, and log call information with ease.
 File Preview Player Enjoy a richer file preview experience that doesn't require Adobe Flash Player.
 Vector-based preview images render in higher quality and don't degrade on high-resolution screens, plus they load faster.
-New controls allow scrolling through multi-page documents, previewing animated GIFs, giving full-screen presentations, and accessing file actions.
+Scroll through multi-page documents, preview animated GIFs, give full-screen presentations, and access file actions.
+Live Feeds See real-time posts in group feeds and real-time comments in all feeds without refreshing the page.
+Even see who's commenting while they're typing.
+Streams Easily track related information in one place when you combine up to 25 feeds into one super-feed.
+Post Pinning Pin as many as three posts to the top of group and topics feeds.
+Highlight high-impact posts that otherwise get buried in a busy feed.
 Reports and Dashboards Get more from your data.
-The new report run page is easier to read and filter.
-Animated, interactive charts bring your organization's data to life.
+The report run page is easy to read and filter.
+Animated, interactive charts bring your company's data to life.
 And a new dashboard editor supports flexible layouts and components that span columns and rows.
-List Views Seamlessly create and edit custom list views to rapidly find relevant data.
+List Views Seamlessly create and edit custom list views to quickly find relevant data.
 See data faster with more intuitive list views, and search on-the-fly for a specific list view.
 Visualize data with handy list view charts, or apply filters to slice the data as needed.
-Search Find records faster with improved search, which includes recent records and top results.
-Setup Tree and Object Manager Navigate setup pages with a simplified organization and a cleaner look and feel.
-Use the new Object Manager, which combines all standard and custom objects into a single list that is more easily searchable.
-Einstein Salesforce Einstein brings artificial intelligence into the Salesforce platform.
-It delivers advanced AI capabilities to sales, service, and marketing-and enables
+Themes and Branding Rally your team around your brand and important initiatives, such as a new product launch, with a set of custom brand images and colors.
+Personalized Navigation Supercharge your productivity by personalizing the Lightning Experience navigation bar to suit the way you work.
+Reorder and add navigation items, such as a frequently used dashboard or list, to the navigation bar.
+Favorites Create shortcuts to frequently accessed pages, including records, lists, and groups.